BaseMax/FastAPISMSAuth/README.md

-# Fast API Authentication
+# Fast API SMS Authentication

 This is a simple example of how to use FastAPI to create a simple authentication system based on phone number with SMS verification.
+We used SQLite as a database.
 (Login, Register, Auth, Panel, Whoiam, Hi)

 ## Routes